AUCD - Concurrent Sessions #22-32<< Back to Program

 Jane Charles, MD, Medical University of South Carolina, Charleston, SC, United States;

 Kathi Lacy, PhD, South Carolina Department of Disabilities and Special Needs, Columbia, SC, United States;

 David Rotholz, PhD, Columbia, SC, United States, SC - Center for Disability Resources, UCEDD/LEND;

 This session includes two interrelated presentations on recent South Carolina Act Early Team.
 One focuses on training general pediatricians to perform second level screening for children (24- 36 months) suspected of having an Autism Spectrum Disorder.
 The second concerns policy developments/recommendations affecting statewide services for young children with ASD.

 From Advocacy to Leadership: Self Advocates as essential allies within UCEDDs

-Harold Kleinert, Ed.D., Director, Interdisciplinary Human Development Institute, UCEDD
+Harold Kleinert, Ed.D., Executive Director, Human Development Institute, University of Kentucky

 Shannon Caldwell, B.A., CAC Liason - HDI, Lexington, KY, United States, KY - Interdisciplinary Human Development Institute, UCEDD;